-- (4) Subject to subsection (5), the boundaries of all machinery spaces of category A, including crowns and casings, shall be of steel construction and shall be insulated as required by Tables 6.1 and 6.2 as appropriate. - (5) The Administration may permit the boundaries of Category A machinery spaces, including crowns and casings, to be constructed of aluminium provided that- - (a) the space is provided with an equivalent water-mist fire-extinguishing system complying with MSC/Circ.116528 that will provide total flooding of the space in the event of a fire in that space; and
+- (4) Subject to subsection (5), the boundaries of all machinery spaces of category A, including crowns and casings, shall be of steel construction and shall be insulated as required by Tables 6.1 and 6.2 as appropriate. - (5) The Administration may permit the boundaries of Category A machinery spaces, including crowns and casings, to be constructed of aluminium provided that- - (a) the space is provided with an equivalent water-mist fire-extinguishing system complying with MSC/Circ.116534 that will provide total flooding of the space in the event of a fire in that space; and - (b) the space is provided with a fixed local application fire-extinguishing system of the water-mist type in accordance with MSC/Circ.91335,

-28 Revised Guidelines for the approval of Equivalent Water-Based Fire Extinguishing Systems for Machinery Spaces and Cargo Pump-Rooms, as further amended by MSC.1/Circ.1237.
+34 Revised Guidelines for the approval of Equivalent Water-Based Fire Extinguishing Systems for Machinery Spaces and Cargo Pump-Rooms, as further amended by MSC.1/Circ.1237.